-The Trinidad Rancheria requests authorization for Level B harassment of three species of marine mammals (i.e., Pacific harbor seals, Eastern Pacific gray whales, and California sea lions) incidental to the use of heavy equipment and its propagation of underwater and in-air noise various acoustic mechanisms associated with the Trinidad Pier Reconstruction Project and the proposed specified activities discussed above.
+The Trinidad Rancheria requests authorization for Level B harassment of three species of marine mammals (i.e., Pacific harbor seals, Eastern Pacific gray whales, and California sea lions) incidental to the use of heavy equipment and its propagation of underwater and in-air noise from various acoustic mechanisms associated with the Trinidad Pier Reconstruction Project and the specified activities discussed above.
 Marine mammals potentially occurring in Trinidad Harbor include Pacific harbor seals, Eastern Pacific gray whales, California sea lions, Steller sea lions, and killer whales (transient).
 Killer whale and Steller sea lion observations in the specific geographic area, as noted, are very rare (less than one per year) and thus not likely to be affected by the proposed action.
 But the gray whale and California sea lion are observed occasionally, and harbor seals are seldom absent from the harbor, and thus considered likely to be exposed to sound associated with the Trinidad Pier Reconstruction Project.

 Current NMFS practice, regarding exposure of marine mammals to highlevel underwater sounds is that cetaceans and pinnipeds exposed to impulsive sounds of at or above 180 and 190 dB (rms) or above, respectively, have the potential to be injured (i.e., Level A harassment).
 NMFS considers the potential for behavioral (Level B) harassment to occur when marine mammals are exposed to sounds below injury thresholds but at or above the 160 dB (rms) threshold for impulse sounds (e.g., impact pile-driving) and the 120 dB (rms) threshold for continuous noise (e.g., vibratory pile-driving).
-No impact pile-driving is planned for the proposed activity in Trinidad Bay.
-Current NMFS practice, regarding exposure of marine mammals to high-level in-air sounds, as a threshold for potential Level B harassment, is at or above 90 dB re 20 μ Pa for harbor seals and at or above 100 dB re 20 μPa for all other pinniped species (Lawson et al., 2002; Southall et
+No impact pile-driving is planned for the activity in Trinidad Bay.
+Current NMFS practice, regarding exposure of marine mammals to high-level in-air sounds, as a threshold for potential Level B harassment, is at or above 90 dB re 20 μ Pa for harbor seals and at or above 100 dB re 20 μPa for all other pinniped species (Lawson et al., 2002; Southall et al., 2007).
+NMFS has not established a threshold for Level A harassment for marine mammals exposed to in-air noise; however, Southall et al. (2007) recommends 149 dB re 20 μPa (peak) (flat) as the potential threshold for injury from in-air noise for all pinnipeds.

 The acoustic mechanisms involved entail in-air and underwater nonimpulsive noise caused by the activities of vibratory pile removal, auger operation, and vibratory pile placement.
 Anticipated peak underwater noise levels may exceed the 120 dB (rms) threshold for Level B harassment for continuous noise sources, but are not anticipated to exceed the 180 and 190 dB (rms) Level A harassment thresholds for cetaceans and pinnipeds, respectively.
-Expected in-air noise levels are anticipated to result in elevated sound intensities within 152.4 m (500 ft) of the proposed construction activities involving vibratory piledriving and augering.
+Expected in-air noise levels are anticipated to result in elevated sound intensities within 152.4 m (500 ft) of the construction activities involving vibratory pile-driving and augering and do not exceed the injury threshold put forth by Southall et al. 2007 for in-air sound exposure.
 No other mechanisms are expected to affect marine mammal use of the area.
-The debris containment boom, for instance, would not affect any haul-out and would not entail noise, and activity in the water materially different from normal vessel operations at the pier, to which the animals are already habituated.
+The debris containment boom, for instance, would not affect any haul-out and would not entail noise, and activity in the water is not materially different from normal vessel operations at the pier, to which the animals are already habituated.